Source of information

 The certificate can hold multiple convictions, each appearing as a separate set of the above data.

-Certificate format and languages.
+Document format and languages.

 Whenever the original certificate language is non-English, the English translation is provided as a part of the standard service.